PennyLaneAI/pennylane/doc/development/adding_templates.rst

 correct template type.

-1. **Add the template** by adding a new file ``my_new_template.py`` to the correct ``templates/<templ_type>/`` subdirectory, which contains your new template of the form
+1. **Add the template** by adding a new file ``my_new_template.py`` to the correct ``templates/<templ_type>/`` subdirectory, which contains your new template.
+For example, this is a very basic template applying an ``qml.RX`` gate to each wire:

    .. code-block:: python

+        import pennylane as qml
+        from pennylane.templates import template  # import the decorator

         @template
-        def MyNewTemplate(*args, **kwargs):
+        def MyNewTemplate(weights, wires):

+            # Check that the inputs have the correct format
-            ...
+            # ...

+            for wire, weight in zip(wires, weights):
+                qml.RX(weight, wires=wire)

    A template is a function that defines a sequence of quantum gates (without measurements).
    Since the template is called within a :ref:`quantum function <intro_vcirc_qfunc>`,